olegkrivtsov/using-zend-framework-3-book/README.md

-# Using Zend Framework 3
+# Using Zend Framework 3 - A Beginner-Friendly Book on Zend Framework 3

 *Using Zend Framework 3* is an open-source project whose ame is to develop a good beginner-friendly book on Zend Framework 3 (or shortly, ZF3).
 If you would like to read the latest published release of the book, please visit [this link](https://olegkrivtsov.github.io/using-zend-framework-3-book/html).
 If you find the book interesting, please do not hesitate to contribute (see below).